ahoward/ro/README.md

 a bit about markdown...

-markdown is.  the web.  also AI, but i digress... if you aren't writing in markdown, you are probably writing `perl`... (nothing wrong with that!)
+markdown is.  the web.  also AI, but i digress... if you aren't writing in markdown, you are probably writing `perl`... (nothing wrong with that btw!)

-but markdown has a lot of edge cases, not least of which syntax highlighting and css b.s. to deal with.
+but markdown has a lot of edge cases, not least of which syntax highlighting and bs css to deal with.

 `ro`, again, 'just works' here.